 The Philippine Deposit Insurance Corporation (PDIC) is a government instrumentality created on 22 June 1963 by Republic Act 3591 entitled, An Act Establishing the Philippine Deposit Insurance Corporation (PDIC), Defining Its Powers and Duties and for Other Purposes.

 Public Policy Objectives

-- Deposit Insurance.
+- Deposit Insurer.
 PDIC provides a maximum deposit insurance coverage of PhP500,000 per depositor per bank.
 To pay claims on insured deposits, PDIC builds up the Deposit Insurance Fund (DIF) primarily through assessments of banks at an annual flat rate of 1/5 of 1% of their total deposit liabilities.

-Receivership of Closed Banks.
+Receiver of Closed Banks.

-PDIC proceeds with the liquidation process upon order of the Monetary Board of the Bangko Sentral ng Pilipinas (BSP).
+PDIC proceeds with the liquidation process upon order of the Monetary Board of the Bangko Sentral ng Pilipinas.
 The assets of the closed bank are managed and eventually disposed of to settle claims of creditors in accordance with the preference and concurrence of credits as provided by the Civil Code of the Philippines.

 Membership with PDIC is mandatory for all banks licensed by the BSP to operate in the Philippines: